Contact:

 Example 1: Concrete demolition shear in a high-rise

 The power unit is at ground level; the concrete demolition shear works on the 8th floor (approx. 24 m difference).
 The static component alone requires about 2 bar extra (with oil).
 With a 40 m hose bundle and several couplings, additional losses occur.
 Measures: position the unit one level higher, choose a larger hose nominal diameter, reduce couplings, set the pressure relief so that the required operating pressure at the tool plus reserves is available.
 Result: consistent cutting force and better cycle times.
+A small hydraulic accumulator close to the tool can buffer demand peaks and improve response at long distances.

 Example 2: Rock and concrete splitter in the tunnel

 The tool is topographically lower than the unit; the static component acts positively.
-However, the line routes are 70–100 m long.
+However, the line routes are 70-100 m long.
 Low friction losses are therefore decisive: large-dimensioned lines, flow-optimized fittings, and clean routing without tight bends.
 This ensures the required pressure peak for the splitting process is reliably provided.
+Additionally, monitor the differential pressure across return filters to prevent a creeping increase in total loss height.

 Example 3: Deconstruction in a tank facility with a tank cutter

 In special operations in vessels or on platforms, elevation levels vary.
 Temperature conditions influence oil viscosity.
 A well-matched combination of unit performance, hose dimension, and filter condition ensures consistent cutting quality and prevents excessive heating due to unnecessary loss heights.
+For cold environments, suitable oil viscosity classes and preheating reduce start-up losses and shorten ramp-up times.

 Planning and design: step by step